 12. Hinge Drill Bit

-The self centering hinge drill bit set with hex shank is a must-have for any toolbox.
-A specialist bit it centers itself and stops slipping off the hinge leaf for easier working.
+The self centering hinge drill bit set with a hex shank is a must-have for any toolbox.
+A specialist tool, it centers itself and stops slipping off the hinge leaf for easier work.

 13. Step Bit

-Step drill bits are ideal for wood and thin sheet metal projects.
+Step drill bits are handy for wood and thin sheet metal projects.
 A stepped design allows them to create several diameter holes in a single pass.